-Let’s face it; we all overeat occasionally, especially during the holiday season and during times of celebration.
-However, binge eaters overeat on a regular basis with a lack of control that many find extremely disturbing.
+To be clear, overeating occasionally, is not binge eating.
+We all do it, especially during the holiday season and during times of celebration.
+Binge eaters overeat on a regular basis with a lack of control that many find extremely disturbing.
 Binge eaters tend to use food to cope with stress and emotional pain and although they may feel better at the time, they often feel much worse afterwards.
 For binge eaters, it can feel as though they are in the grip of a vicious cycle, but the condition is treatable.

 A Dozen Tips To Help You Break The Binge Eating Cycle.